Gender inequality

-Gender inequality is the social phenomenon in which people are not treated equally on the basis of gender.
-This inequality can be caused by gender discrimination or sexism.
-The treatment may arise from distinctions regarding biology, psychology, or cultural norms prevalent in the society.
-These distinctions are foremost grounded in social constructs.
-While current policies around the world cause inequality among individuals, it is women who are most affected.
-Gender inequality weakens women in many areas such as health, education, and business life.
-Studies show the different experiences of genders across many domains including education, life expectancy, personality, interests, family life, careers, and political affiliation.
-Gender inequality is experienced differently across different cultures.
+Gender inequality refers to gender specific disparities in access to opportunities, resources, rights, and protections.
+Where gender inequality is present, it is usually women and girls who are disadvantaged and marginalized.
+Gender inequality weakens men and women in many areas, such as health, education, and business life.
+While many regions have advanced toward greater gender equality, no countries are considered to be truly gender equal.

 Sex differences

 Biology

 Natural differences exist between the sexes based on biological and anatomic factors, mostly differing reproductive roles.
 These biological differences include chromosomes and hormonal differences.
-There is a natural difference also in the relative physical strengths (on average) of the sexes, both in the lower body and more pronouncedly in the upper-body.Men, on average, are taller, which provides both advantages and disadvantages.
-Women, on average, live significantly longer than men, though it is not clear to what extent this is a biological difference ─ see Life expectancy.
+There is also a natural difference in the relative physical strengths (on average) of the sexes, both in the lower body and more pronouncedly in the upper-body.
+Men, on average, are taller, which provides both advantages and disadvantages.
+Women, on average, live significantly longer than men, though it is not clear to what extent this is a biological difference.
 Men have larger lung volumes and more circulating blood cells and clotting factors, while women have more circulating white blood cells and produce antibodies faster.
 Differences such as these are hypothesized to be an adaptation allowing for sexual specialization.